TheOrigamingKing/Timejinx-Plus/README.md

 # Timejinx-Plus
 Introducing Timejinx+!
 This is a mod for Timejinx from The Jackbox Party Pack 10.
 After a few rounds of playing the base game of Timejinx, I started to notice repeating questions.
 And so, I made this mod!
 This mod adds  over 25 unique games, with 120% more content for base year questions.
 Overall, it adds about more than 80% more content!
 Have fun!

+**DISCLAIMER:**
+This mod is only available in the English translation.
+There is no translation for the plus questions.
+Sorry :(

 Instructions:
 Hello!
 If you're reading this that means you're downloading Timejinx+.
 These instructions will teach you how to safely add all the files without breaking your game.
 First off, let's figure out how to even find where to put files by first locating where files are